russlance/GalaxyForge/README.md

 ### Galactic Core

-The galactic core is an area depicted an hexagon.
+The galactic core is an area depicted as a hexagon.
 This area consists of 91 [Galactic Zones](#galactic-zones).

 ### Galactic Sectors